Each day, we stress the "Four R's" at camp. Please allow me to tell you a little about them.

-Each year, we attend 5-6 conferences across the country to help us improve our knowledge of families, children and the camp experience.
+During the school year, we attend 5-6 conferences across the country to help us improve our knowledge of families, children, and the camp experience.
 As we attend these events and meet other camp and child development professionals, I have come to three conclusions:

-- most parents do not have any idea of the child development benefits of camp and
+- Most parents do not have any idea of the child development benefits of camp

 Unfortunately, most people do not understand the potential power of a camp experience.
-Those that never attended often think of a camp term as being like a fun vacation like Disneyworld.
-Some even believe that camp is what “people do to get rid of their kids”.
-You can only imagine how frustrating this statement is to those of us who commit ourselves to camp and who understand that sending a child to camp is a labor of parental love.
-Like having a teen go to college, sending your child to camp hurts a little (and costs a little), but it is something that will make your child a more capable and glorious individual.
+Those that never attended often think of a camp term like a fun vacation to, say, Disneyworld.
+Some even believe that camp is what “people do to get rid of their kids.”
+You can only imagine how frustrating this statement is to those of us who commit ourselves to camp and who understand that sending a child to camp is a decision born of parental love.
+Like having a teen go to college, sending your child to camp hurts (and costs) a bit, but it is something that will make your child a more capable and glorious individual.

-Our mission is to “help every child grow into the Champion God intends him/her to be”.
-A Champion is someone who knows that she is unique, capable, loving and wonderful.
-A Champion believes that his life is a life that must be lived.
-A Champion also embraces the responsibility to help other people become Champions as well.
+Our mission is to “help every child grow into the Champion they are intended to be.”
+A Champion is someone who knows they are unique, capable, loving, and wonderful.
+A Champion believes that their life is a life that must be lived.
+A Champion embraces the responsibility to help other people become Champions as well.

 - We encourage respect by modeling respect ourselves in our interactions with each other and with the campers.
-A simple manifestation of this is our tradition of calling everyone “sir” and “ma’am” (when younger, my children called me “Daddy sir” and I call them “Wiley sir”, “Liam sir”, “Terrill Ma’am” and “Virginia Ma’am”).
-We show respect across age groups, genders and for competitors.
+A simple manifestation of this is our tradition of calling everyone “sir” and “ma’am” (my children call me “Steve Sir” and I call them “Wiley Sir”, “Liam Sir”, “Terrill Ma’am,” and “Virginia Ma’am”).

 - Finally, we want campers to learn to reach out.
 As mentioned above, a true Champion has a responsibility to help others.
 On certain evenings, campers recognize and acknowledge other campers that have helped them or others (for fun, we call this “Grateful Deeds” – please see the other article that I am sharing today).
 Our counselors do community service as part of orientation.
 We celebrate anyone that helps and supports cabinmates.